 Ways to Interact with the Museum

 Other times by appointment.
-To arrange a school or group visit, visit here.
+To arrange a school or group visit, see here.

 Use of the archival materials requires an appointment.
 This website will help you navigate how to set up a research appointment and what you need to prepare in advance.